 What to serve with tuna pasta

-Try serving your tuna pasta dish with a fresh green salad, butter drenched corn cobs or even a side of garlic bread which is always popular with kids.
+When I’m doing the kids tuna pasta I tend to serve with a fresh green salad, butter drenched corn cobs or even a side of garlic bread which is always popular.

 How do you keep tuna pasta moist?